andrewalbers/CardCreator/README.md

 To see an example:

 1. Download and install [Processing](http://www.processing.org/)
-2. Clone or download the CardCreator zip
+2. Clone or download CardCreator to your local machine.
-3. Open _CardCreator.pde_ in the Processing IDE
+3. Open _CardCreator.pde_ in Processing
 4. Hit Play
 5. Four example card files should appear in your CardCreator directory